WVUHPC/Molecular-Dynamics/_episodes/01-introduction.md

 {% include links.md %}

 ## Introduction to Molecular Dynamcis
 There is not enough time to teach all or really any of the complex topics of molecular dynamics, and this tutorial is not focused on the theory of MD.
 Rather, this tutorial is aimed toward using HPC resources to run MD simulation.
-Molecular Dynamics is a classical dynamics approach to molecular simulation, which for systems of many atoms the assumption is valid.
+Molecular Dynamics is a classical dynamics approach to molecular simulation, which for systems of many atoms it is fair to say the system would behave classically.
 All MD simulations need a set of initial conditions, in most cases this is the starting positions of the atoms.
-This begin said if **The starting structure is garbage ,the simulation will continue using the bad stutruce giving poor results.**  It is important to become well versed in your system and take time to make sure everything looks good.
+This begin said if **The starting structure is garbage ,the simulation will continue using the bad stutruce.
+This will produce bad results for the system you aaare studying.**  It is important to become well versed in your system and take time to make sure everything looks good.

 ### MD forcefeild's and Newtons second law
-From newtons second we know that:

 <img src="https://cdn.kastatic.org/googleusercontent/2br46h98qSJTx_9H-OSeJkuSVFYw9zoP-YQq4jEskl9WqewpP7Ork5fI2hRYv5OeWPeI-sieTItqAQT3w1VgR2c">

 The equation above is a rearranged portion of the second law.
 Take note that the force and the acceleration are both vectors of the coordinate system.
 The total force in MD is the sum of forces of all the atoms.
 Inorder to find the force the engines have a set equation called a force field.

-#### Charmm force feild
+we are using the CHARMM force feild as an example

 The pontentail energy of the system is given